edunzer/YR4_TERM-3/Systems Analysis I/WEEK 5-6/ERD assignment.md

 ## ERD ASSIGNMENT

 Introduction
-	In this assignment you will create an Entity Relationship Diagram that captures the information needed in the APC Case.
-As before, set up the context for the assignment.
-    •	Explain the purpose of this assignment, and how it relates to what we are doing in class.
-The assumption here is that you have taken database classes and are familiar with the structure of ERDs.
-If that is not true, then you should contact me for some one-on-one time to go over the elements of an ERD.
-    •	Setup up the context of the paper for the APC reader.
-Why do they care about this?
-    •	Provide a brief overview of each section below

-  The purpose of this assignment is to create a document for the APC employees to view and see how different data store entities work, relate, and function in there new system.
+  The purpose of this assignment is to create a document for the APC employees to view and see how different data store entities work, relate, and function in their new system.
 This document will also work to outline the different types of data that will go into each one of the entities and how that data will be connected to other entities.
+In the diagram, entities are represented by boxes with lines linking them to various attributes, which describe the entity’s qualities or characteristics.
+This entity relationship diagram gives a snapshot of how these entities relate to each other.

-  Throughout the document there will be detailed sections about what the different entities are, what attributes and data types they have, and how and why they connect the way they connect.
+  Throughout this document there will be detailed sections about what the different entities are, what attributes and data types they have, and how and why they connect the way they connect.
 All these sections are labeled for the reader and have been explained to make sure the reader knows what is happening.

 Topic Analysis